In-memory processing: Processing speed

-In-memory processing tools
+In-memory data access

-Memory processing can be accomplished via traditional databases such as Oracle, IBM Db2 or Microsoft SQL Server or via NoSQL offerings such as in-memory data grid like Hazelcast, Infinispan, Oracle Coherence or ScaleOut Software.
 With both in-memory database and data grid, all information is initially loaded into memory RAM or flash memory instead of hard disks.
 With a data grid processing occurs at three order of magnitude faster than relational databases which have advanced functionality such as ACID which degrade performance in compensation for the additional functionality.
 The arrival of column centric databases, which store similar information together, allow data to be stored more efficiently and with greater compression ratios.
 This allows huge amounts of data to be stored in the same physical space, reducing the amount of memory needed to perform a query and increasing processing speed.
 Many users and software vendors have integrated flash memory into their systems to allow systems to scale to larger data sets more economically.
-Oracle has been integrating flash memory into the Oracle Exadata products for increased performance.
-Microsoft SQL Server 2012 BI/Data Warehousing software has been coupled with Violin Memory flash memory arrays to enable in-memory processing of data sets greater than 20TB.

-Users query the data loaded into the system’s memory, thereby avoiding slower database access and performance bottlenecks.
+Users query the data loaded into the system's memory, thereby avoiding slower database access and performance bottlenecks.
 This differs from caching, a very widely used method to speed up query performance, in that caches are subsets of very specific pre-defined organized data.
 With in-memory tools, data available for analysis can be as large as a data mart or small data warehouse which is entirely in memory.
 This can be accessed quickly by multiple concurrent users or applications at a detailed level and offers the potential for enhanced analytics and for scaling and increasing the speed of an application.
 Theoretically, the improvement in data access speed is 10,000 to 1,000,000 times compared to the disk.
 It also minimizes the need for performance tuning by IT staff and provides faster service for end users.